 - Advanced Gas & Welding Solutions

 Speaking of which, now that we have a much smaller motorhome, we don’t have the space to even keep a 20# propane tank.
-So, as we’ve been downsizing our RV gear to fit our tiny RV, we had to downsize to a 5# propane gas cylinder for our fire pit, camp stove and gas grill.

 However, the downside is these smaller LP cylinders, including those small green 1# cylinders, cannot be exchanged.
 Like I mentioned earlier though, we just bring it out to be refilled when refilling our motorhome propane tank.